WalkerMao/walkermao.github.io/_posts/2021-12-05-object-detection-r-cnn.md

 2. extracts a fixed-length (4096-dimensional in experiment) feature vector from each proposal using a CNN as a blackbox feature extractor;
 2. classifies each region with category-specific linear SVMs.

-This method use a simple technique (affine image warping) to compute a fixed-size CNN input from each region proposal, regard-less of the region's shape.
+This method use a simple technique (affine image warping) to compute a fixed-size CNN input from each region proposal, regardless of the region's shape.

 This method combines region proposals with CNNs, the authors dub it R-CNN: Regions with CNN features.

 <div align='center'>
 <figure>
 <img src="https://www.researchgate.net/profile/Carlos-Ferrin/publication/330093035/figure/fig2/AS:740722319831046@1553613371577/R-CNN-Region-with-Convolutional-Neural-Networks-features-Architecture-Taken-from-9.png" alt="Figure 1: ." style="zoom:70%;" />
 <figcaption style="font-size:80%;"> Figure 1: Object detection system overview.
-(1) takes an input image, (2) extracts around 2000 bottom-up regionproposals, (3) computes features for each proposal using a largeconvolutional neural network (CNN), and then (4) classifies eachregion using class-specific linear SVMs. (<a href="https://openaccess.thecvf.com/content_cvpr_2014/html/Girshick_Rich_Feature_Hierarchies_2014_CVPR_paper.html">Source</a>) </figcaption>
+(1) takes an input image, (2) extracts around 2000 bottom-up regionproposals, (3) computes features for each proposal using a largeconvolutional neural network (CNN), and then (4) classifies each region using class-specific linear SVMs. (<a href="https://openaccess.thecvf.com/content_cvpr_2014/html/Girshick_Rich_Feature_Hierarchies_2014_CVPR_paper.html">Source</a>) </figcaption>
 </figure>
 </div>